Skip to content

 3. What is one quality of the new personality?

 3 Paul explained that impartiality is an important part of the new personality.
-He stated: “There is neither Greek nor Jew, circumcision nor uncircumcision, foreigner, Scythian, slave, or freeman.” * (See footnote.)
+He stated: “There is neither Greek nor Jew, circumcision nor uncircumcision, foreigner, Scythian, slave, or freeman.” a (See footnote.)
 In the congregation, no one should feel that he is better than others because of his race, nationality, or position in the community.
 Why?
 Because as Christ’s followers, we “are all one.”—Colossians 3:11; Galatians 3:28.

 We do not treat anyone differently because of his race or background